 To assure that data outside of this rule isn’t inserted, go to Data->Data Validation->Setting, input the conditions and shift to Input Message to give suggestions like, “Please input your date of birth in DD/MM/YYYY format, which should range from 20 to 60.
 Users will get this message when hovering the pointer in this area and get a notification message if the entered data is not proper.
 The following image is displaying the use of these features.

 Usually, there are three shortcuts on the top menu.
 These are Save, Undo Typing and Repeat Typing.
 Nevertheless, if users want to apply or use more shortcuts options such as Copy and Cut then they can set them up by following these steps: File->Options->Quick Access Toolbar, add Cut and Copy from the left column to the right, save it.
 The two more shortcuts will get added to the top menu.
 This is one of the coolest features of Excel which helps users to quickly apply useful functions.
-There are many such useful functions which can be implemented on the top menu by following this simple trick.
+There are many such useful functions that can be implemented on the top menu by following this simple trick.

 Almost all Excel enthusiasts understand how to hide data by right-clicking to select the Hide function.
-The problem with this is that this can be quickly seen if there is only a limited data.
+The problem with this is that this can be quickly seen if there is only limited data.
 The safest and smoothest way to hide data completely is to utilize the Format Cells function.
 Follow these steps: Pick the area and go to Home->Font->Open Format Cells->Number Tab->Custom-> Type;;; -> Click OK, then all the contents in the area will be hidden, and can only be spotted in the preview area near to the Function button.

 If users are working in any finance sector, real estate, FP&A or any business analyst position that handles debt programs then these functions are one of the most important functions of Excel.
 The PMT formula provides users the value of equal amounts over the period of a loan.
 Users can apply it in combination with IPMT which explains users the interest amounts for the equivalent type of loan and then separate principal and interest amounts.
-Following image is displaying how to use the PMT function to get the regular mortgage amount for a $1 million debt at 5% for 30 years.
+The following image is displaying how to use the PMT function to get the regular mortgage amount for a $1 million debt at 5% for 30 years.

 About the Author